RobMcZag/SPYTM-data-collector/README.md

 * `dividend` values.
   Dividend value is reported on ex-div date, zero in other dates.
+  Dividend values are NOT adjusted for SPLITS, like quotes.

 * `split` ratios.
   Split ratio is reported on ex-split date, one in other dates.